xuanruiqi/xuanruiqi.github.io/content/_index.md

 ### Research

-My research interests could be broadly categorized as type theory and topos theory.
+My research interests could be broadly categorized as topos-theoretic type theory (i.e., using type theory as a language to describe topoi).
 Currently, I am mostly interested in [homotopy type theory](https://homotopytypetheory.org/) (HoTT) and &infin;-topos theory, and in particular the use of modal HoTT as a language for developing geometry and topology, most importantly algebraic geometry, internally to an &infin;-topos.

+My doctoral thesis will be on a synthetic theory of étale sheaves and étale cohomology formalized in modal HoTT.

+I view my work as a natural extension of the line of work pioneered by Alexander Grothendieck in the 1970s and 80s, and an internalization of Grothendieck's relative point of view.
+By viewing topoi as abstracted categories of sheaves, and geometric objects as structured sheaves, type theory naturally becomes a language for conveying geometric information, and an essentially functorial (i.e. Grothendieckian) view of geometry is obtained without extra effort.

-I am also interested in various related areas:
+I am also interested in various areas related to category theory and/or type theory:
 * abstract approaches to non-commutative geometry;
 * categorical foundations of quantum information;
 * categorical logic in general;